asmaaportfolio/jannat-alzikr/README.md

 ## 💰 Zakat Calculator

-Jannat Al-Zikr includes an interactive Zakat calculator that provides calculations for different types of wealth and assets.
+Jannat Al-Zikr includes an interactive Zakat calculator for different types of wealth and assets.

 The calculator includes: